-Think of the last time you bought a cell phone.
+Think of the last time you signed up for a cell phone plan.
 In today’s technology climate, it probably wasn’t long ago.
-Before they handed you that shiny new device, chances are they ran a check on your credit history before the sale was approved.
+But before the phone retailer handed you that shiny new device, chances are they ran a check on your credit history before the sale was approved.

 This is just one example of how credit plays an important role in everyday life.
 But how do you learn how to manage credit?

 Fortunately, understanding how to build and maintain good credit can be as simple as knowing when you should and shouldn’t borrow money and knowing the consequences when you don’t pay bills on time.
 Here are 10 things you can do to manage credit:

 Make sure you stay on top of your credit history and get a free copy of your credit report from the three credit bureaus — Equifax, Experian, and TransUnion — annually.

 Avoid being close to or maxing out the limits on your credit cards, which may negatively affect your credit score.
 It’s a good idea to keep your balance on revolving lines under 30% of your limit.

 3. Know that good scores equal good rates

 Remember: Better credit scores may help get you better credit interest rates.
 While this may not seem important now, getting the best interest rates possible will pay off when it’s time for you to buy a car or home.